EyeSeeTea/ocb-d2-scripts/README.md

 -   Accepted: Upper case and underscore
 -   Errors: All the other characters.
 Name and code uniques across option sets.

-And additional patterns you can find in folder src/domain/entities/options
+And additional patterns you can find in folder src/domain/entities/options (files ends with Strategy)

 ```shell
 yarn start options analyze \